Mike Erickson: 2022 congressional campaign

 On March 8, 2022, Erickson filed to run for Oregon's newly created 6th congressional district.
 He won the Republican primary election and faced Democratic nominee Andrea Salinas in the November 2022 general election.
 Erickson lost the November general election.

 Erickson has filed a defamation against Andrea Salinas over her use of a political ad talking about his arrest in 2016.
 While the case was brought under a state law which could overturn the election result, Erickson's attorney stated in a December 2022 hearing that he wasn't currently seeking to prevent Salinas from taking office.
 The case is ongoing as of February 2024.

 2024 congressional campaign

 On January 31, 2024, Erickson announced a second run for the 6th district.
-He defeated three other candidates in the May 21, 2024, Republican primary and will face incumbent Andrea Salinas in the general election.
+He defeated three other candidates in the May 21, 2024, Republican primary and faced incumbent Andrea Salinas in the general election.
 Salinas defeated Erickson in the November general election.